JasonPy/twitter-query-expansion/README.md

 - **Unique**
 Keep only unique tokens

-To stream Tweets from PostgreSQL to an Elastic Search index, use the provided script [tweet_feeder.py]().
+To stream Tweets from PostgreSQL to an Elastic Search Index, use the provided script [tweet_feeder.py]().
 The credentials must be specified within the `auth` folder.
 You can also specify the minimum number of words for Tweets to include.
+This directly affects the number of parsed Tweets and can be investigated in Figure 2.2.
 Make sure to have access to a database and a running Elastic Search Cluster and execute
 ```sh
 python3 scripts/tweet_feeder.py
 ```